liquidlight/lint/UPCOMING.md

 #### Feature

 - Package each linter into it's own `app` folder
-- Create docker images for linters
+- Create docker images for Linters

-#### Rector

-- Add configuration for PHP 8.0, 8.1 and 8.2
+- Runs on PHP 8.2 as a minimum